OleksandrsLair/assignment-tasks/README.md

+# To get started with this project:

+1. Ensure you have Python 3.12 or higher installed
+2. Clone this repository
+3. Navigate to the `solutions` directory to find the implementation files

+Each solution file contains examples and can be run directly using Python.

 ## Expression Evaluator [expression_evaluator.py](solutions/expression_evaluator.py)
 Write a function that evaluates a simple math expression string containing only integers and +, -, *, /, and whitespace.
 Example: